CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

  * Ask questions, and seek to understand your partners' context.
  * Encourage other people to listen as much as they speak.
  * Attempt collaboration before conflict.
- * Treat other people's identities and cultures with respect.
+ * Treat other people's identities with respect.
 Make an effort to say people's names correctly and refer to them by their stated pronouns.
  * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
  * Be respectful of differing opinions, viewpoints, and experiences
  * Give and gracefully accept constructive feedback